Muhammadshahzaibsiddiqui/star-wars-movies-api-laravel/README.md

 5. Generate the JWT secret Key:: `php artisan jwt:secret`
 6. Run Database Migrations: `php artisan migrate`
 7. Start the Development Server: `php aritsan serve`
+8. The API will be accessible at `http://localhost:8000/api` by default.
+You can access the films endpoint at `http://localhost:8000/api/films`.
 # My Star War API

 This API provides endpoints for managing films.